1 large sweet potato

 sprinkle chilli flakes

-60g/2oz parmesan, grated, plus extra to serve
+60g/2oz parmesan, or similar vegetarian hard cheese, grated, plus extra to serve

 30g/1¼oz pine nuts